DevMadhup/Wanderlust-Mega-Project/Project-implementation.md

   eksctl version
   ```
 > [!Important]
-> Create one IAM role with "Administrator access" and attach it to the jenkins master instance
+> Create one IAM role with "Administrator access" and attach it to the instance where your pipeline will be executed, For.eg.
+Jenkins Node.

   - <b>Create EKS Cluster</b>
   ```bash